Family Ctenizidae and Cyrtaucheniidae

-These are truly fascinating spiders which I've devoted many hours of research and field work trying to find them.
+These are truly fascinating spiders, which I've devoted many hours of research and field work trying to find them.
 My brother, Mike, Billy Boothe and I spent several days in Torreya State Park looking for the Torreya Trapdoor Spider, Cyclocosmia torreya, without any luck.
+My son, Michael, and I finally found one in Gadsden County, Florida on July 3, 2015.
 The Torreya Trapdoor is a sculptured trapdoor spider with a flattened and ridged abdomen that looks like an Aztec sundial.
-I can hardly wait for my next visit to Torreya State Park.
-Persistence will eventually pay off and I'll get my photo.
-The male Ummidia sp., pictured to the right was found in St. Augustine.
-The female Ummidia sp., pictured below was photographed in Torreya State Park.
+Check the photos out in the gallery.
+The male Ummidia sp., pictured in the gallery, was found in St. Augustine.
+The female Myrmekiaphila sp. were photographed in Torreya State Park and also Gadsden County.